berluiscabrera2/Rock-Paper-Scissors/README.md

 # rock-paper-scissors

 -- Description --
-A simple Rock, Paper or Scissors game between a single player and a computer.
+A Rock, Paper or Scissors game between a single player and a computer.

 -- Tools --
 HTML, CSS and Javascript